 - If there isn't enough time to get one from that link, ask us and we can loan you an instructor kit.

 - Before class, the instructor uses the free TurningPoint 5 software to create questions.

 - This software lets you create questions that will run in TurningPoint5 over any kind of content (PDF, YouTube, etc.), or adds buttons to your PowerPoint menus so that you can add questions to slides.

-- We recommend that you go http://www.turningtechnologies.com/responsesystemsupport/downloads and make sure that you have the lastest version of the software on the USB drive, and continue to work from there, so that your software, question files, and response files are all in one place.
+- We recommend that you go to http://www.turningtechnologies.com/responsesystemsupport/downloads and make sure that you have the latest version of the software on the USB drive, and continue to work from there, so that your software, question files, and response files are all in one place.

 - Questions can be a variety of styles of multiple-choice, such as True/False, Yes/No/Abstain, Likert scales, or standard multiple choice questions with up to 10 possible answers, as well as short-answer, fill-in-the-blank or numeric answers.
 You can add a count-down timer and/or a correct answer indicator if you'd like.